EnduranceCode/server-setup-guide/04-php-installation.md

     which sendmail

-To activate the new configuration, run the following command:
+To activate the new configuration, execute the following command:

     sudo systemctl reload apache2